willblair0708/brain_imaging/final/readme.md

 The last step is the synthesis of the FA and ADC maps from the input T1w and T2w images.
 It is advisable to start with simpler models, such as linear regression, before moving on to more complex methods, such as deep learning-based image synthesis.

+## Trained Models
+We created and trained our own generative adversarial models, one for the synthesis of ADC images and one for the synthesis of FA images.

+The model weights are in the following files: For the FA model: t1_model_fa.pt, t2_model_fa.pt, generator_fa.pt, discriminator_fa.pt For the ADC model: t1_model_adc.pt, t2_model_adc.pt, generator_adc.pt, discriminator_adc.pt These model weight files will automatically be used in the files to generate images.

 ## Contributions

 This project is open to contributions.
 Feel free to propose changes, report issues, or submit pull requests.
 We look forward to your input!